 There's also a handful of vague implications that the Prince of Verona is himself the head of a third clan, which is also apparently decimated by the feud (Mercutio, his nephew and presumptive heir since no royal children are mentioned, dies moments before his own killer, the youngest male Capulet, Tybalt, and the prince's cousin Count Paris is killed by Romeo Montague only a little while before the deaths of Romeo and Juliet).
 In the end, the prince shares in the Montagues' and Capulets' grief by commenting that he has also lost "a brace of kinsmen".

-- The Elder Scrolls series, most notably seen in Morrowind (and to a lesser extent, Skyrim's Dragonborn DLC) - the traditional Dunmer (Dark Elf) Great Houses are a combination of blood relations and adopted members which have grown out of the original Chimeri tribes who settled Morrowind thousands of years ago.
-Each House has its own specialty: House Telvanni is led by ancient wizards, House Hlaalu is for merchants and thieves and House Redoran is the warrior house.
+- In The Elder Scrolls series, most notably seen in Morrowind (and to a lesser extent, Skyrim's Dragonborn DLC) - the traditional Dunmer (Dark Elf) Great Houses are a combination of blood relatives and adopted members which have grown out of the original Chimeri tribes who settled Morrowind thousands of years ago.
+Each House has its own specialty: House Telvanni is led by ancient wizards, House Hlaalu is for merchants and thieves, and House Redoran is the warrior house.
 Two other Houses are mentioned but not (properly) seen, due to not having a Vvardenfell presence: House Indoril (tightly bound up with the Temple, so effectively a house for rulers, administrators, and priests) and House Dres (traditionalist slavers).
-The Big Bad of the game is the titular head of House Dagoth, which had been forcibly dissolved after his (perceived) treachery thousands of years ago.
+The Big Bad of Morrowind is the titular head of "the sixth house," House Dagoth, which had been forcibly dissolved after his (perceived) treachery thousands of years ago.